Running out of ways to make your home workout feel more fun? Switch up your routine with these 6 Nintendo Switch workout games.

 Many would equate playing hours of video games with a hunched back, eyes unblinking, and staring at the screen stock still.
 Normally that would be the case, but with the right games, you can get your body moving and kill two birds with one stone: play a game and exercise.
 Remember Dance Dance Revolution with the stepping mat?
-Those were the days, but now we have something even better: Nintendo Switch.
+Those were the days, and now we have something even better: Nintendo Switch workout games.

 The humble Nintendo Switch is a versatile gaming device.
 It doesn’t take up as much space as a console with its portability, yet it can be hooked to a TV for a better gaming experience.
 The Joy-Cons are also revolutionary, with motion sensing abilities once you remove it from the main device.
 These Joy-Cons will be at the core of your workout games because you will be gripping them to swing around as you’re playing.

 So if you find yourself scarce with motivation to do some burpees or HIIT workouts, try one of these Nintendo Switch workout games to get your heart pumping.
 It’s fun and you won’t even notice yourself working up a sweat.